 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make him a liar, and his word is not in us (1 John 1:8-10).

-Over the seventeen years that I have been in church, I have seen many people backslide.
+Over the eighteen years that I have been in church, I have seen many people backslide.
 It is not that all of a sudden one day they decide to go back to living a sinful life.
 The problem was that they didn't live a repentant lifestyle.
-They make a mistake in some way but didn't go to their altar to repent of their sin.
+They made a mistake in some way but didn't go to their altar to repent of their sin.
 After we are born again, if we make a mistake we need to repent, ask God for forgiveness, change course and get back on track and focus on seeking the kingdom of God and His righteousness.